uaraven/omg/docs/dsl.md

 Property conditions can be added with `.property(String)` method to set property name and then chain call to a method defining operation and a matching value.

-Multiple `.property()` calls can be chained together with implicit **AND** between them.
+Multiple `.property()` calls on the top level of condition are chained together with implicit **AND** between them.

-Logical conditions can be created on condition builder by calling one of the following
-methods: `.and()`, `.or()` and `.not()`.
+Logical conditions can be created on condition builder by calling one of the following methods: `.and()`, `.or()` and `.not()`.
 These methods accept a lambda with one parameter which is nested builder.
 New property conditions can be added to this builder.

-For example to match objects where `firstName` is `Sam` or `Samuel` and age is between 45 and 65 one can use following code to build proper conditions:
+For example to match some objects where `firstName` is `Sam` or `Samuel` and age is between 45 and 65 one can use following code to build proper conditions:

 ```java
 Condition condition = Conditions.matcher()